MuhsinBashirrr/100-Python-Practice-Problems-for-Beginners/README.md

-# 100 Python Practice Problems
+# 100 Python Practice Problems for Beginners

 This repository contains 100 Python practice problems to help you improve your coding skills.
 Each problem is listed in a separate file and includes a brief description of the problem, sample input and output, and a solution.